-4.3.3 Set against this context, it is useful to note that the current housing stock in Belfast consists of around 80% houses and 20% flats/apartments, suggesting more flats or apartments will be required to address the undersupply.
+4.3.3 Set against this context, it is useful to note that the current housing stock in Belfast consists of around 80 per cent houses and 20 per cent flats/apartments, suggesting more flats or apartments will be required to address the undersupply.
 Apartments have accounted for around one third of the growth in Belfast’s housing stock in recent years, which while helping to address the immediate shortfall, could risk an overall over-provision of flats or apartments were that trend to continue throughout the entire plan period.

-4.3.4 Analysis of recent housing stock data reveals that in excess of three quarters of apartments completed were either 1 or 2 bed.
-To help aid choice, it may therefore be necessary for developments to include more 3 and 4 bed apartments in their schemes, thereby responding to the requirement for increased size, whilst promoting choice and facilitating the creation of balanced neighbourhoods.
+4.3.4 Analysis of recent housing stock data reveals that over three quarters of apartments completed are either 1 or 2 bed.
+To help aid choice, it may therefore be necessary for developments to include more 3 and 4-bed apartments in their schemes, thereby responding to the requirement for increased size, whilst promoting choice and facilitating the creation of balanced neighbourhoods.

 4.3.5 Similarly, there is a tendency to provide a narrow range of sizes for new houses, whilst the needs of families suggest a balanced profile of houses will be required.
 With this in mind, development may be required to consider less common house types and sizes, such as 2 bed terraced housing or small townhouses.
 Houses with 3 bedrooms or more will continue to have an important place in the market, but local area characteristics should be considered to avoid over-provision of any particular size or type in a locality.